South Norwood

-South Norwood is a district of south-east London, England, within the London Borough of Croydon, Greater London and formerly in the historic county of Surrey.
-It is located 7.8 miles (12.5 km) south-east of Charing Cross, north of Woodside and Addiscombe, east of Selhurst and Thornton Heath, south of Crystal Palace/Upper Norwood and Anerley, and west of Elmers End and Penge.
+South Norwood is a district of South London, England, within the London Borough of Croydon, Greater London and formerly in the historic county of Surrey.
+It is located 7.8 miles (12.5 km) south-east of Charing Cross, north of Woodside and Addiscombe, east of Selhurst and Thornton Heath, south of Crystal Palace/Upper Norwood and Anerley, and south-west of Penge.

 Together with Norwood New Town, it forms the electoral ward of South Norwood in the local authority of Croydon.
 The ward as a whole had a resident population in 2001 of just over 14,000.

 The south-eastern side of the district is dominated by the 125 acre country park which opened in 1989.
 At the northern end of the town is South Norwood Lake, which was created after the reservoir for the unsuccessful Croydon Canal went out of use.
 It is used by the Croydon Sailing Club and local anglers who fish for carp, bream and perch.

 There are two secondary schools in the area along with a public leisure centre.
 South Norwood has a high street which forms part of Selhurst Road.
-It is a commuter district, with many residents travelling to either the financial and insurance districts of Croydon or the City of London for employment via the large railway station.
+It is a commuter district, with many residents travelling to either the financial and insurance districts of Croydon or the City of London for employment via Norwood Junction railway station.
 South Norwood and surrounding areas are covered by the London SE25 postcode.
 It is also the southernmost location of the London post town.